vinicbarros/vinicbarros/README.md

 ###

-- 🌵 Currently i'm learning SQL
+- 🌵 Currently i'm learning Docker and AWS
-- 🎲 I'm looking to learn more languages!
+- 🎲 I'm looking to learn more languages and improve people lives!
 - 🤠 Pronouns: He/Him
 - 🖼️ I love art and games!
+- 📢 Feel free to reach me on Linkedin or via email: vicaetano.barros@gmail.com
 - ⚡ Fun fact: I love to play the piano!

 ###